inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-empirical-variogram-1.png"
 id="fig-empirical-variogram"
 alt="Figure 6: The left panel shows mean absolute difference, whereas the right panel is the semivariance, both plotted against the distance." />

-<figcaption>Figure 6: The left panel shows mean absolute difference, whereas the right panel is the semivariance, both plotted against the distance.</figcaption><br>
+<figcaption>The left panel shows mean absolute difference, whereas the right panel is the semivariance, both plotted against the distance.</figcaption><br>

 You might call these (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 6</a>) the "empirical variogram", if you like.
 They are effectively a variogram.